-No one has a fondness for stinging insects, but when it comes to the honeybee, humanity owes an enormous debt to the insect.
+No one has a fondness for stinging insects, but when it comes to the honeybee, humanity owes an enormous debt.
 Honeybees produce a multitude of products that benefit us.
-In the process of producing honey, bees build honeycomb cells made out of wax where honey, pollen (and baby bees) are stored.
-Beeswax is a by-product of honey production, but has a multitude of uses in the cosmetic, food and pharmaceutical industries – for example, producing high quality creams, protecting and aging cheese or coating pills.
+In the process of producing honey, bees build honeycomb cells of wax where honey, pollen, and baby bees are stored.
+Beeswax is a by-product of honey production, but has a multitude of uses in the cosmetic, food, and pharmaceutical industries – for example, producing high quality creams, protecting and aging cheese, or coating pills.

-Around the home there are several uses for this versatile product.
-Beeswax can be purchased in hardware stores or craft stores in block form.
-A one pound block of beeswax will cost anywhere from $4-20, depending on the grade and whether it’s filtered or unfiltered.
+To use this versatile product at home, purchase beeswax in a hardware or craft store.
+A one pound block of beeswax may cost anywhere from $4-20, depending on the grade and whether it’s filtered or unfiltered.

-Without adding anything to it, beeswax alone can be used in the following ways:
+Without adding anything to it, you can utilize beeswax in the following ways:

-1. In the woodshop, drip a little melted beeswax on rusted nuts or bolts to remove them more easily; when screwing into new wood, try dipping screws into liquid wax to reduce the risk of splitting or cracking wood.
+- In the woodshop, drip a little melted beeswax on rusted nuts or bolts to remove them more easily.
+When screwing into new wood, dip screws into liquid wax to reduce the risk of splitting or cracking wood.

-2. Purchase or make your own beeswax candles – the advantage to burning beeswax instead of common paraffin wax candles is that they burn cleaner and longer and have a brighter flame.
+- Make your own beeswax candles.
+The advantages of beeswax over common paraffin wax candles are that they burn cleaner and longer with a brighter flame.
 Churches often burn beeswax candles because they smoke and drip much less.
 For individuals with sensitivity to smoke and intense fragrances, beeswax candles are a good alternative.

-4. Run your sewing thread against a block of beeswax a few times – it will slide through the fabric easier and prevent longer threads from tangling.
+- Run your sewing thread against a block of beeswax a few times.
+It will slide through the fabric more easily and prevent longer threads from tangling.

 Here is a basic old-fashioned recipe for making a beeswax compound, an inexpensive alternative to commercial wax-based products:

-5. Condition and waterproof boots, saddles, bags or other leather products by rubbing into the leather with a dry, clean cloth, working it in well along seams.
+- Condition and waterproof leather boots, bags, saddles, and so on by rubbing into the leather with a dry, clean cloth, working in well along seams.
 Let dry, then buff to shine.

-6. Coat hand tools, shovels, cast iron pieces to prevent rust from forming.
-This includes treating wood handles to preserve and protect them from degrading.
+- Coat hand tools, shovels, and cast iron pieces (not cast iron cookware, though -- turpentine is dangerous for human consumption!) to prevent rust formation.
+Treat wood handles as well, to preserve and protect them from degrading.

-7. Use as a wood finish on bare wood – apply paste with a cotton rag, working it into the grain, then buff.
+- Use as a finish on bare wood.
+Apply paste with a cotton rag, working it into the grain, then buff.